isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

   one-is-even = ?
 ```

-However, as we saw in @sec:evens, there is no way to fill this hole.
+However, as we saw in @sec:even, there is no way to fill this hole.
 Therefore,
 `def:one-is-even` cannot be implemented, and therefore it is not a
 theorem---even though `expr:IsEven (suc zero)` is a perfect acceptable
 statement.